seananderson/metafolio/inst/ms/ms.md

 We developed a 100-year salmon metapopulation simulation model that includes both population dynamics and harvesting along with process, observation, and implementation uncertainty (Fig. \ref{f:flowchart}).
-We tested different conservation scenarios under two kinds of environmental regimes.
+We tested different conservation scenarios under two kinds of environmental regimes (short-term climate variability and long-term climate change) and in cases where habitat capacity remained constant or declined over time.
 We provide a package `metafolio` for the statistical software
 \textsf{R} [@r2013] as an appendix, to carry out the simulations and analyses described in this paper (\somR).